Blendify/blender-manual/blender_docs/manual/modeling/modifiers/generate/subsurf.rst

 ---------------------

-Weighted edge creases for subdivision surfaces allows you to change the way Subsurf subdivides the geometry to give the edges a smooth or sharp appearance.
+Weighted edge creases for subdivision surfaces allows you to change the way the Subdivision Surface modifier subdivides the geometry to give the edges a smooth or sharp appearance.

 .. figure:: /images/subsurfwithcrease.png

-   A Subsurfed Cube with Creased Edges.
+   A Subdivided Cube with Creased Edges.

 The crease weight of selected edges can be changed in the *Transform* panel of the properties region :kbd:`N`, or by using the shortcut :kbd:`Shift-E` and moving the mouse closer